cassiebreviu/wine-quality-azure-ml-visual-interface/README.md

 7. Once you have created the compute target, click refresh in the corner of the pane to show the newly created compute target
 8. Select the Compute target and click "Deploy"

+### Test the Web Service

+1. Select the "Web Service" icon on the left nav of the workspace.
+The web service that was created will be listed.
+2. Click the web service that was created
+3. Here you can test and get the information needed to consume the API created.

 ## Helpful Machine Learning Concepts and Best Practices

 ### What features are needed to train the model